What are the BEST peaceful digital nomad destinations? Well, that’s an excellent question. And one only you can truly answer. Alas, I’m here to help.

 Well, let’s get this out of the way: Contrary to popular belief, it’s not Ubud, Bali.
 The post-Eat.
 Pray.
 Love-era of Bali has turned Ubud into one of the most overrun tourist hotspots in the area.
 Expats with real-estate businesses and locals alike make lucrative use of that development.

 As a result, the cost of living inside the city has taken on Western standards and you don’t get a good bang for your buck (read: the value is not great).
-Make no mistake: Ubud is an incredibly special city and you shouldn’t miss it.
+Make no mistake: Ubud is an incredibly special city with some of the most stunning hotels, and you shouldn’t miss it.
 But, for the sake of this post, let it be known that you won’t necessarily have a tranquil experience of paradise if you’re going there on a ‘cheap’ budget.
 More on that below.

 Instead, give Ella and Hoi An a shot.